-White House Says Medicare Should Leverage Its Buying Power To Pull Down Drug Prices
+Medicare Should Leverage Buying Power To Pull Down Drug Prices, White House Says

 So on Tuesday, White House spokesman Sean Spicer cleared up the confusion, for now at least.

-When asked during his daily news briefing whether the president is in favor of having Medicare negotiate lower prices for prescription medicine, Spicer said, "He's for it, yes.
+When asked during his daily news briefing whether the president is in favor of having Medicare negotiate lower prices for prescription medicine, Spicer said: "He's for it, yes.
 Absolutely."

 Spicer went on to say that the U.S. should be doing what other countries do — bring the government's purchasing power to bear to get a better deal on medicine prices.